AI-Hypercomputer/maxtext/docs/concepts/steps_model.md

 Stages of LLM Model Development from pre-training to fine tuning and finally serving a model.
 ```

 Model building starts with Pre-training a base model architecture.
 Pre-training is the process where you take a model architecture, which starts with random weights and train with a very large corpus in the scale of trillions of tokens.
-E.g. Google’s Gemma models were pre-trained on 6 Trillion tokens; LLama 3 was trained with 15 Trillion tokens
+E.g. Google’s Gemma models was pre-trained on 6 Trillion tokens; LLama 3 was trained with 15 Trillion tokens

 Post the pre-training most model producers will publish a checkpoint of the weights of the model.
 The corpus used for pre-training these models are usually a large public corpus like Common Crawl, public code bases, books etc.